MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-II-Corps-Engineers-Department-Army-Department-Defense/part-209-Administrative-Procedure/section-209.138a.md

 (iii) Exploratory vessels located within the traffic lanes, or the precautionary zone, shall not have their pendant buoys within 3,000 yards from the pendant buoys of any other vessel.

-(iv) Exploratory rigs and vessels engaged in offshore development may have no cables, anchors, buoys, or other associated equipment within the traffic lanes,1/4 mile buffer zones, or the precautionary zone, at a depth of less than 100 feet, unless such equipment is marked with class I private aids to navigation in accordance with current Federal regulations.
+(iv) Exploratory rigs and vessels engaged in offshore development may have no cables, anchors, buoys, or other associated equipment within the traffic lanes, 1/4 mile buffer zones, or the precautionary zone, at a depth of less than 100 feet, unless such equipment is marked with class I private aids to navigation in accordance with current Federal regulations.

 (67 Stat.
 462 (43 U.S.C.
-1333(f))[43 FR 28475, June 30, 1978]
+1333(f)) [43 FR 28475, June 30, 1978]